dmoralestech2/Java-Writings2/Java_Lambda.md

 }
 ```

-It's only an interface with one method that accepts a type and returns nothing, and it has a @FunctionalInterface annotation.
+It's only an interface with one abstract method that accepts a type T and returns nothing, and it has a @FunctionalInterface annotation.

 The key here is the @FunctionalInterface annotation, it tells Java that you want to use it as a lambda.

 The @FunctionalInterface annotation only lets you define one abstract method in your interface.
 And this is how Java wraps your lambda into an object under the hood.